Best Practices

 The SaaS Quick Ratio looks at the bright and shiny side of your business and the underbelly at the same time (probably why investors like it so much).

-A high Quick Ratio (low revenue loss, high revenue expansion) confirms the company’s growth rate is both high and stable.
+• High Quick Ratio (4 or more): Growth rate is both high and stable.
 The product is successful, the customers are happy, and there is a good framework in place for the business to scale efficiently.
 Revenue will continue growing at an attractive, predictable rate.
 Ding, ding, ding!

 Quick Ratio infographic

 Isn’t that the question?
-There’s an emerging debate around the metric’s benchmark.
+There’s an emerging debate around Quick Ratio benchmarks.

 Hamid says that a SaaS Quick Ratio of 4 indicates a healthy-enough growth rate for him to invest.
 This would mean you’re adding revenue 4x faster than you’re losing it.
 Sounds great, right?

-In reality you’ll need to find the right target for your company.
-What’s certain is that no matter your score — you should always keep an eye on churn.
+In reality, you’ll need to find the right target for your company.
+What’s certain is that no matter your Quick Ratio score — you should always keep an eye on churn.

-Here are some ways you can use the metric:
+Here are some ways you can use Quick Ratio:

-Tracking.
-Because VCs will ask for it.
+VCs absolutely ask about your Quick Ratio.
 You can make sure you’re in the best possible position by the time they come knocking.

 • Take note of accounts that are on contract, as they may skew the calculation!